microsoft/generative-ai-for-beginners/10-building-low-code-ai-applications/README.md

 By the end of this lesson, you will be able to:

-- Understand how Copilot works in Power Platform
+- Understand how Copilot works in Power Platform.
 - Build a Student Assignment Tracker App for our education startup.
-- Build an Invoice Processing Flow that uses AI to extract information from invoices
+- Build an Invoice Processing Flow that uses AI to extract information from invoices.
-- Apply best practices when using the Create Text with GPT AI Model
+- Apply best practices when using the Create Text with GPT AI Model.

 The tools and technologies that you will use in this lesson are:

-- Power Apps for the Student Assignment Tracker app, which provides a low-code development environment for building apps to track, manage and interact with data.
+- **Power Apps**, for the Student Assignment Tracker app, which provides a low-code development environment for building apps to track, manage and interact with data.
-- Dataverse for storing the data for the Student Assignment Tracker app where Dataverse will provide a low-code data platform for storing the apps data.
+- **Dataverse**, for storing the data for the Student Assignment Tracker app where Dataverse will provide a low-code data platform for storing the apps data.
-- Power Automate for the Invoice Processing flow where you will have low-code development environment for building workflows to automate the Invoice Processing process.
+- **Power Automate**, for the Invoice Processing flow where you will have low-code development environment for building workflows to automate the Invoice Processing process.
-- AI Builder for the Invoice Processing AI Model where you will use prebuilt AI Models to process the invoices for our startup.
+- **AI Builder**, for the Invoice Processing AI Model where you will use prebuilt AI Models to process the invoices for our startup.

 ## Generative AI in Power Platform

 Enhancing low-code development and application with generative AI is a key focus area for Power Platform.
-The goal is to enable everyone to build AI-powered apps, sites, dashboards and automate processes with AI, without requiring any data science expertise.
-This is achieved by integrating generative AI into the low-code development experience in Power Platform in the form of Copilot and AI Builder.
+The goal is to enable everyone to build AI-powered apps, sites, dashboards and automate processes with AI, *without requiring any data science expertise*.
+This goal is achieved by integrating generative AI into the low-code development experience in Power Platform in the form of Copilot and AI Builder.

-How does this work?
+### How does it work?

 Copilot is an AI assistant that enables you to build Power Platform solutions by describing your requirements in a series of conversational steps using natural language.
+You can for example instruct your AI assistant to state what fields your app will use and it will create both the app and the underlying data model or you could specify how to set up a flow in Power Automate.

-You can use Copilot driven functionalities as feature in your app screens to enable users to uncover insights through conversational interactions.
+You can use Copilot driven functionalities as a feature in your app screens to enable users to uncover insights through conversational interactions.

 AI Builder is a low-code AI capability available in Power Platform that enables you to use AI Models to help you to automate processes and predict outcomes.
 With AI Builder you can bring AI to your apps and flows that connect to your data in Dataverse or in various cloud data sources, such as SharePoint, OneDrive or Azure.

 Copilot is available in all of the Power Platform products: Power Apps, Power Automate, Power BI, Power Pages and Power Virtual Agents.
 AI Builder is available in Power Apps and Power Automate.
 In this lesson, we will focus on how to use Copilot and AI Builder in Power Apps and Power Automate to build a solution for our education startup.

 ### Copilot in Power Apps

 As part of the Power Platform, Power Apps provides a low-code development environment for building apps to track, manage and interact with data.
-It is a suite of app development services with a scalable data platform and the ability to connect to cloud services and on-premises data.
+It's a suite of app development services with a scalable data platform and the ability to connect to cloud services and on-premises data.
 Power Apps allows you to build apps that run on browsers, tablets, and phones, and can be shared with co-workers.
 Power Apps eases users into app development with a simple interface, so that every business user or pro developer can build custom apps.
 The app development experience is also enhanced with Generative AI through Copilot.

 The copilot AI assistant feature in Power Apps enables you to describe what kind of app you need and what information you want your app to track, collect, or show.
 Copilot then generates a responsive Canvas app based on your description.
 You can then customize the app to meet your needs.
 The AI Copilot also generates and suggests a Dataverse Table with the fields you need to store the data you want to track and some sample data.
 We will look at what Dataverse is and how you can use it in Power Apps on this lesson later.
 You can then customize the table to meet your needs using the AI Copilot assistant feature through conversational steps.
 This feature is readily available from the Power Apps home screen.